AlanCasal/movieland-web-app/CODEREVIEW.md

 ## TASKS

 > #### As a User, I can search for movies and view a list of results
+>
 > - searchbar is updating URL but it's not finding any results

 > #### As a User, I can add and remove movies from a “my favourites” list
+>
 > - since searchbar is not finding any movie, I can't star any movie

 > #### As a User, I can add and remove movies I want to watch, like the “watch later” functionality on YouTube.
+>
 > - since searchbar is not finding any movie, 'watch later' is always empty

 ## GENERAL SUGGESTIONS

 - use of propTypes could be useful although it's deprecated, consider using TypeScript or Flow for type safety

-- add `linter` and `prettier` for code consistency, formatting, style, indentation, etc.
+- add `linter` and `prettier` for code consistency, formatting, style, indentation, etc

-- should leave this file an app container, and move the content to a Home screen component or feature.
-Same for other screens
+- should leave this file an app container, and move the content to a Home screen component or feature Same for other screens

 - consider using BEM methodology for naming classes for better readability and maintainability